Developing Healthy Habits

 Do This Now

 Evaluate your relationships.
 Identify one person who encourages your growth and one who may be a negative influence.
-Plan how you’ll nurture positive relationships and set boundaries for the negative ones.
+Plan how you will nurture the positive relationship and set boundaries for the negative one.

 Questions to Reflect On